Jpe230/SonicPad-Debian/docs/flashing.md

 ## MacOS

+Official Creality Video Tutorial: https://www.youtube.com/watch?v=dSs-mQ4ZltE

 1) Download [`PhoenixSuit_MacOS_T800.zip`](tools/PhoenixSuit_MacOS_T800.zip)

 2) See the official instructions located at [officialInstructions/Sonic Pad Firmware Burning Tutorial_MacOS_V1.3.pdf](officialInstructions/Sonic%20Pad%20Firmware%20Burning%20Tutorial_MacOS_V1.3.pdf).

 > Note that this is a command-line utility, without a GUI.

+>⚠️ It should be noted that the SonicPad-Debian firmware, unlike the stock firmware, uses a read/write filesystem.
+This means that, just like your computer at home, removing the power unexpectedly can damage your files.
+Do not use the button on the side of the SonicPad to turn it off.
+You must gracefully shutdown using a GUI or by issuing the `shutdown` or `restart` commands ⚠️

+If all went well, you should see the Debian logo (a red swirl) while the SonicPad reboots.
+You are done flashing and can now begin configuring.
+See [the main README for steps on connecting to Wi-Fi and using SSH](/README.md#️-installation-steps).
+See the [`docs/` directory](/docs/) for more information on configuring SonicPad-Debian, including setting a timezone, installing the accelerometer for resonance testing, and setting up USB automounting.

 -----